 This fruity, spiced cordial requires a bit of work and time, but the result is well worth the effort.
-After pitting, halving, and mashing the cherries, be prepared to set away the sweetened brandied juice for twenty-four hours and then again for about two weeks after infusing it with spices.
-Enjoy small glasses of Cherry Bounce at room temperature, and keep the remainder on hand in the refrigerator.
+After pitting, halving, and mashing the cherries, be prepared to set aside the sweetened brandied juice for twenty-four hours and then again for about two weeks after infusing it with spices.
+Enjoy small glasses of Cherry Bounce at room temperature and keep the remainder on hand in the refrigerator.

 10 to 11 pounds fresh sour cherries, preferably Morello, or 3 (1-pound, 9-ounce) jars preserved Morello cherries

 4 cups brandy